-At every 50 hour inspection, the fuel screens in the strainer and in the injector must be cleaned.
-The screen in the injector is located in the housing where the fuel line connects to the injector.
-The fuel strainer is located under the floor panel and is accessible for cleaning through an access plate on the underside of the fuselage.
+At every 50-hour inspection, the fuel screen in the strainer must be cleaned.
+The fuel strainer is located on the forward left lower side of the fire wall.
+It is accessible by removing the lower cowling.
 After cleaning, a small amount of grease applied to the gasket will facilitate reassembly.